anilsathyan7/Image-classification-with-caffe/README.md

 ### Running the tests

 First, make sure the caffe and related libraries are installed properly.Also, make sure your webcam is working properly.
-Keep some images for testing purpose.
+Keep some images for testing purpose.See the 'labels.txt' file for getting an idea about image classes and labels.

 Replce the file path as required for the inputs.